 I HIGHLY suggest chalky finish paint if you need to cover some imperfections on a wall.
 True to what Chalky Finish Paint is famous for, it does an awful good job of hiding the ugliness!
 Thus, ends my “lipstick on a pig” post.
 Please make sure to share!

 *This is my “putting lipstick on a pig” post.
 What we did was not the perfect solution, but it looks a million times better than it did before.
-Make sure to keep reading ’til the end*
+Make sure to keep reading ’til the end to see what we ended up doing*

 Our family room has been bugging the crap out of me since we moved in.
 The previous owners had a MASSIVE free-standing pellet stove in the room and it just wasn’t working.
 There wasn’t room for us to live the way we need to (it literally took up a good 12 or so square feet of the small room), it had to go.
 Plus, it required being plugged in, so it wasn’t even a secondary source of heat.
 Otherwise the prepper in me would have probably kept it around.
 Anyway, we got rid of the stove but were left with several other problems (the wall was painted around the fireplace and mantel, there was a gaping hole from where the chimney access was, the trim had been cut out so the mantel could sit flush with the wall, and the carpet had been replaced after the stove was there so there is a big chunk of the old stuff ).
 Sorry for so much back story, I just hope that I’ve conveyed how big of a headache this room has been.